vitalii-lytvynenko/task-list-fe/README.md

 This is a Todo application built with React, TypeScript, and SCSS.
 The app interacts with a remote API to allow users to manage their todo lists, including adding, editing, and deleting items.

 ## Demo
-You can view the live demo of the project here: [DEMO LINK](https://vitalii-lytvynenko.github.io/todo-app-with-api/)

 ![image](https://github.com/user-attachments/assets/644f6d7c-a0ab-4864-9038-9e3c70e7deb3)

 ## Project Structure